San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 49ers stats and trends

-- San Francisco is 0-2 against the spread and 1-1 overall this season when the team scores more than 23.1 points.
+- When San Francisco scores more than 23.1 points, it is 0-2 against the spread and 1-1 overall.

-- When San Francisco totals more than 341.9 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that San Francisco piles up over 341.9 yards, the team is 0-2 against the spread and 1-1 overall.

-- The 49ers have turned the ball over three more times (11 total) than the Bears have forced a turnover (8) this season.
+- This year, the 49ers have turned the ball over 11 times, three more than the Bears' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Bears.